Ackman says Herbalife execs are hiring their own lawyers

-NEW YORK (Reuters) - Billionaire investor William Ackman, who has long accused Herbalife Ltd of being a fraud, said on Monday that the top executives at the nutrition and supplements company are hiring their own lawyers as government investigations pick up pace.
+NEW YORK, April 13 (Reuters) - Billionaire investor William Ackman, who has long accused Herbalife Ltd of being a fraud, said on Monday that the top executives at the nutrition and supplements company are hiring their own lawyers as government investigations pick up pace.

 “We know they have been or are looking to hire criminal defense counsel,” Ackman said at the 13D Monitor Active Passive Investor Summit on Monday.

-He claims Herbalife runs a pyramid scheme in which participants earn more money by recruiting others to sell the company’s products than they do by selling the product.
+He claims Herbalife runs a pyramid scheme where participants earn more money by recruiting members into the scheme than they do by selling the product.
 Herbalife has denied those allegations.

-Herbalife spokesman Alan Hoffman said this was “just another stunt by Bill Ackman in his campaign, a campaign that is under criminal investigation by the FBI and the Department of Justice, to drive down the stock price in an effort to enrich himself and his investors.”

 “We know this through a source we deem reliable,” he said without naming names.